Himolde-IBE110/Labs/HTML-Clouds/README.md

 2. Open this page in your browser: https://himolde-ibe110.github.io/Labs/hello.html).
 Right click on that page and select **View page source**.
 This is the HTML code of your page.
 Copy it and paste it into the left panel of jsbin.
 Now that you have an initial code, lets start.

+*It is very difficult to find your errors while programming in Javascript, the page just ignores your code.
+There is one useful ally, that is the console.
+In the Chrome browser, choose Developer Tools/Console.
+There you will find your errors and the messages that are printed when you use the command console.log().

 3. Modify the page using the style in this code:
 ```html
 <!DOCTYPE html>